rlpacheco/abseff/README.md

 *Explanation*:

 If you wish an easy and rapid convertion on base 100 you can identify rr100.
 The rationale is the same on example(1), but the results are on base 100.
-The antecipated risk with intervention of 32 (24 to 40) per 100 patients.
+The antecipated risk with intervention is 32 (24 to 40) per 100 patients.

 2) **Absolute effect based on odds ratios**